Whether you should be animating on 1s, 2s, or 3s is a common question that many animators may find themselves facing.

 There are many different tools of the trade that you can make use of to improve the way you work as an animator.

 Animating on 2s is one of those tools that are so effective that even the top animation producers swear by them.
 Animating on 2s can be the gateway to improving the efficiency and success of your animation business so take advantage!

-You can also build on your animation business in meaningful ways when you take our free masterclass, download our free marketing handbook and take a look at our blog on “How to Start an Animation Studio”!
+You can also build on your animation business in meaningful ways when you take our FREE TRAINING on How to Make Over $10,000 per Month as a Freelance Animator or Studio Owner and read our blog on “How to Start an Animation Studio”!